HKN-UCSD/hkn-server/README.md

 ### Migrations

 A db migration encapsulates a change to the database schema.
-We'll set this up when we need to, but it allows us to do schema rollbacks and modifications.
+Migration files are stored in **src/migrations**.
+Please visit [TypeORM's page](https://github.com/typeorm/typeorm/blob/master/docs/migrations.md) on migrations to learn more about them and how to write a migration file.
+This is part of the 3-step process we have for local testing (_npm run localpg:start_) that guarantees idempotence of tests (when starting up the postgres container, we will always have the same testing data).

+### Seeds

+Seeding a DB means providing initial data to a DB when the DB is set up initially.
+Seed files are stored in **src/seeds**.
+We currently use this to populate a DB with initial data after a migration.
+This is also part of the 3-step process we have for local testing (_npm run localpg:start_) that guarantees idempotence of tests.

 ### Tests